MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/nf-d2d1_1-id2d1properties-setvalue(u,const t &,).md

 ## -description

 Sets the corresponding  property by index.
+This is a template overload.
+See Remarks.

 ## -parameters